 Once a lease was procured, for the LEAF Center, the garden was built with the aid of many donations, countless hours of work by dozens of volunteers and valuable support from local businesses and institutions.
 The garden opened in October 2014 and now rents planters to Tri-City residents.

 In addition, Dr. Chris Stone offered LEAF a free, long-term lease on a half-acre of land behind her Mission Valley Veterinary Clinic for the C.R.
-Stone LEAF Garden, where volunteers use permaculture methods to grow food for donation to the Tri-City Volunteers Food Bank.
+Stone LEAF Garden, where volunteers use permaculture methods to grow food for donation to the TCV Food Bank.

-LEAF members are proud to have installed Fremont’s first public community garden and to provide healthy food for Tri-City Volunteers Food Bank.
+LEAF members are proud to have installed Fremont’s first public community garden and to provide healthy food for TCV Food Bank.

 In addition to operating community gardens, LEAF also propagates veggie seedlings for sale through local retailers and directly to LEAF members.